malcolmbarrett/precisely/README.md

 precisely is a study planning tool to calculate sample size based on precision rather than power.
-Power calculations are focused on whether or not an estimate will be statistically significant; calculations of precision are based on the same prinicples as power calculation but turn the focus to the width of the confidence interval.
+Power calculations are focused on whether or not an estimate will be statistically significant; calculations of precision are based on the same principles as power calculation but turn the focus to the width of the confidence interval.

 This package includes a Shiny app to help with calculations, which you